| |||||||||

 This system takes space, and is ideal for multi-room setups where you have a "control room" and a "studio room" where the performers play.
 The big 8-bus boards have a talkback monitoring system built into the mixer, to which you connect a second set of active monitors.

-I chose the MX9000 for this page because I had it and love it and its relatively inexpensive.
+I chose the SX4882 for this page because I had it its former version, the MX900 and know it and its relatively inexpensive.
 Other options are the Mackie 24-8 and 32-8, the Toft ATB series (which we have a discussion on here) which is about all you can find under $10,000.
 Pro analog boards are making a comeback and are very expensive.
-All of these boards have a "Mix B" functionality which, in terms of the MX9000, gives it 48 channels, not counting the 12 returns.
+All of these boards have a "Mix B" functionality which, in terms of the SX4882, gives it 48 channels, not counting the returns.
 You have 6 sends and 8 busses and main, control room, studio and 2 headphone outs.
 What's more there are 24 inserts and 24 direct outs.
-If this is not enough you can add a second mixer to it easily, making it awesome in terms of pure connectivity.
-A 100 channel board is definitely within reach if you need it.
 You have the flexibility to record full bands, mic up drum kits, or add a huge arsenal of hardware synths and processors.
 You can also use it to monitor all the outputs of your audio interfaces, connect DAT and Tape, and do bounces throughout the system, to and from computers and outboard recorders.
 You can also set up a 5.1 surround monitoring system if you want.

 Add a control surface